perminder-klair/thoth-mcp/README.md

 ### HTTP mode not accessible

-- Check the port isn't already in use
+- Check the port isn't already in use: `lsof -i :8081` (or your configured PORT)
 - Verify firewall settings allow the connection
-- Ensure the server process is running
+- Ensure the server process is running with the `--remote` flag
+- Check the server logs for any startup errors
+- Verify the `/health` endpoint responds: `curl http://localhost:8081/health`
+- For Smithery deployments, check the deployment logs in the Smithery dashboard

+### Smithery deployment fails

+- Ensure your GitHub repository is public or connected to Smithery
+- Verify `smithery.yaml` and `Dockerfile` are in the repository root
+- Check the build logs in Smithery dashboard for specific errors
+- Ensure all dependencies are declared in `package.json`
+- Try building the Docker image locally: `docker build -t thoth-mcp .`

 ## Contributing